jasonwoodland/httpcli/README.md

 Test and develop REST APIs&mdash;an interactive HTTP client.

 This is a small tool that allows you to conveniently make HTTP requests.
-You can only set the request method and message body at the moment but I'll add features as I need them.
-Feel free to create a pull request.
+Feel free to make a feature request.

 ### Features